DigestYourFinances

 Step 6Pay off your home early

-Step 7Build Wealth and Give
+Step 7Build wealth and give

 Baby Step 1: Save $1,000 For Your Emergency Fund

 Instead, Dave Ramsey suggests that you save at the very least $1,000 for any emergency in an emergency fund.
-This money is to only be used for emergencies and emergencies only, so once you reach $1,000, lock it away and don’t touch it unless it’s an absolute crisis.
+This money is to be used for emergencies and emergencies only, so once you reach $1,000, lock it away and don’t touch it unless it’s an absolute crisis.

 Baby Step 2: Pay Off All Personal Debt (Except your mortgage)